github/site-policy/Policies/github-terms-of-service.md

 ### I. Additional Terms for GitHub Pages
 **Short version:** *The GitHub Pages hosting service is subject to certain rules, in addition to the rest of the Terms.*

 Each GitHub account comes with access to the [GitHub Pages static hosting service](https://pages.github.com/).
-This hosting service is intended to host static web pages for GitHub users.
+This hosting service is intended to host static web pages for GitHub Users.
 GitHub Pages are subject to some specific bandwidth and usage limits, and may not be appropriate for some high-bandwidth uses.
 Please see our [GitHub Pages guidelines](/articles/what-is-github-pages/) for more information.

 GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.